bangadang/stackIT/FS25/Dataengineering.md

 	- Example: Suppose a write happens on Node A, and a read comes to Node B before the data is replicated:
 		-   **In a strongly consistent system**: Node B would wait (or fail) until it has the latest data.
 		-   **In an eventually consistent system** (like most NoSQL DBs): Node B responds immediately with the latest data _it knows_, even if it’s slightly outdated.
+### key value data model
+- data is stored on programmer-defined keys
+- queries are expressed in terms of keys
+- indexes are defiend over keys
+	- some systems support secondary i
 ## Different NoSQL Systems
 ## Document data model
 ## MongoDB